 The Quabbin Health District provides services to the member Towns including but not limited to communicable and reportable disease surveillance via an online epidemiological network (MAVEN), public health investigations, public health messaging, 24-7 public health emergency response, seasonal flu vaccination clinics, tobacco control, substance abuse prevention programs, and State mandated public health inspections and complaint management.
 You can visit the Quabbin Health District website for more information on services at http://quabbinhealthdistrict.com

-The objective of the Board of Health is to assure effective and deliverable public health programs, services and regulations.
-To do so, the Board provides timely response, collaborates with other local town departments, neighboring communities, the Massachusetts Department of Public Health (MDPH), the Massachusetts Department of Environmental Protection (MDEP), businesses, academic institutions and other professional organizations.
-Staff and Board members keep current on the latest advances in public health science, current policy-making trends and emerging public health needs in the community.
+The objective of the Board of Health is to assure effective and deliverable public health programs, services, and regulations.
+To do so, the Board provides timely responses and collaborates with other local town departments, neighboring communities, the Massachusetts Department of Public Health (MDPH), the Massachusetts Department of Environmental Protection (MDEP), businesses, academic institutions, and other professional organizations.
+Staff and Board members keep current on the latest advances in public health science, current policy-making trends, and emerging public health needs in the community.

 Duties and Responsibilities

 The primary duties of the Board of Health center on enforcing the provisions of the State Sanitary and Environmental Codes under the jurisdiction of the Board of Health.